littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 Supremacist Demagoguery (Dictatorship or Democracy, not Xenophile and not Egalitarian) - The government manipulates the population with saber rattling rhetoric and appeals to common prejudices and fears. (+10% rivalry influence gain, +20% army morale damage)

-Enlightened Liberalism (Not Spiritualist, not Fanatic Authoritarian) - This society values personal rights, individual enterprise, advancing knowledge, and technical innovation.
+Enlightened Liberalism (Not Spiritualist, not Fanatic Authoritarian) - This society values personal property rights, individual enterprise, advancing knowledge, and technical innovation.
 A culture for true captains of industry. (-20% research and mining station cost)

 Business Lobby (Not Democratic, no Workers' Councils) - This society's economy is dominated by entrenched business interests that benefit from lucrative kickback contracts, regulatory loopholes, and wage suppression. (+5% mineral and energy output)